1982 - 1998 (56)

 Mid 2007 brought big changes to the Duramax engine with the introduction of the DPF Filter in the LMM.
 Designed to meet the federal emissions standards, the LMM Engine used post injection to build the required heat for regeneration.
 The LMM has 365HP and 660lb/ft of torque.
 The LMM was only available with the Allison automatic transmission.

 Through 2011-2016 General Motors made the LML Duramax.
 The LML has a peak horsepower of 397HP and a peak torque of 765ft/lbs.
 The LML Duramax was built to exceed the mandatory emissions regulations, using a DEF Dosing Injector to reduce NOx emissions.

 The newest Duramax engine to be released by General Motors was the L5P.
 Released in 2017 the L5P features numerous upgrades from the LML engine, including solenoid activated injectors on their common rail system and the electronically controlled and actuated variable geometry turbochargers.
 These factors help to contribute to the 445HP and 910lb/ft of torque.
 In order to endure the greater engine load the L5P has a new camshaft design, larger crankshaft and strengthened cylinder block.

-We have one of the largest collections of GMC parts in Canada and are always adding more each month.
+We have one of the largest collections of GMC diesel engine parts in Canada and are always adding more each month.
 Ready to browse our GMC diesel engines, GMC parts, and other accessories available in Canada?
 Click on the category corresponding to your vehicle above for product subcategories.
-Have any questions about products, availability, or large orders?
-Contact us here and we’ll respond promptly.
+If you have any questions regarding our GMC diesel engine parts, Contact us here and we’ll respond promptly.